jborean93/pypsrp/README.md

 [![PyPI version](https://badge.fury.io/py/pypsrp.svg)](https://badge.fury.io/py/pypsrp)

-pypsrp is a Python client for the PowerShell Remoting Protocol (PSRP) and Windows Remove Management (WinRM) service.
+pypsrp is a Python client for the PowerShell Remoting Protocol (PSRP) and Windows Remote Management (WinRM) service.
 It allows your to execute commands on a remote Windows host from any machine that can run Python.

 This library exposes 4 different types of APIs;